 Curated by Esther Farmer and Tony Nieves, founding members of APREE, this exhibit is dedicated to the original pioneering women who have made significant contributions to the history of Puerto Rico and the U.S. They came from all walks of life and were poets, children of slaves, educators, labor organizers, politicians, lawyers, doctors and revolutionaries, Many of them died penniless after a life of struggle and commitment.
 We stand on the shoulders of these women giants, our mothers, and sisters.
 APREE is proud to honor them.

-The purpose of the Dr..Lisette Nieves program is to build on APREE’s Not a White Paper (NWP) Narratives Presentation-telling intergenerational stories with the goal of moving towards an asset based approach to advocacy and equity in education for our youth while engaging youth and the general community in the process.
-The 10-session curriculum encouraged youth through programmatic activities to express/perform their stories related to Identity, Language, Bullying, Leadership and Activism and other social issues.
-With the guidance and support of facilitators students of the program write and dramatize their own stories related to the identified topics and present at a final session to the public.
+The purpose of the Dr..Lisette Nieves program is to build on APREE’s Not a White Paper (NAWP) Narratives Presentation-telling intergenerational stories with the goal of moving towards an asset based approach to advocacy and equity in education for our youth simultaneously engaging youth and the general community in the process.
+The 10-session curriculum encouraged youth through drama based activities in expressing and performing their own stories related to Identity, Language, Bullying, Leadership and Activism and other social issues.
+With the guidance and support of facilitators, students of the program wrote and dramatized their own stories related to the identified topics.
 APREE members, guest educators and artists are all part of the program.
 At least two adults associated with APREE are present during the sessions.
-Readers Theatre, Drama, Story Telling, Poetry, etc. are utilized.
+Readers Theatre, Drama, Story Telling, and Poetry are utilized.

 Dr. Lisette Nieves Program